-- > to safeguard the Company's ability to continue as a going concern, - to raise sufficient proceeds from share issues to meet general, administrative and exploration and development expenditures to advance the Copperstone project, and - to provide an adequate return to shareholders by advancing the Company's projects to production while ensuring it meets the listing requirements of the Toronto Stock Exchange.
+- > to safeguard the Company's ability to continue as a going concern, - > to raise sufficient proceeds from share issues to meet general, administrative and exploration and development expenditures to advance the Copperstone project, - to provide an adequate return to shareholders by advancing the Company's projects to production while ensuring it meets the listing requirements of the Toronto Stock Exchange, and - to maintain the royalty prepayments within the limits allowed by the agreement.

-The Company has promissory notes payable, convertible promissory notes payable, accounts payable and accrued liabilities and equity, and consequently defines capital as all of the components of debt and equity which as at June 30, 2020 amount to \$14,030,584 (June 30, 2019- \$15,025,187).
+The Company has promissory notes payable, convertible promissory notes payable, accounts payable and accrued liabilities and equity, and consequently defines capital as all of the components of debt and equity which as at December 31, 2020 amount to \$13,397,161 (June 30, 2020 - \$14,030,584).
 The Company's capital structure is adjusted based on the funds available to the Company such that it may continue exploration and development of its properties for the mining of minerals that are economically recoverable.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.

 The Company's properties are in the exploration and development stage and, as a result, the Company currently has no source of operating cash flow.
 The Company intends to raise such funds as and when required to complete its projects.
 There is no assurance that the Company will be able to raise additional funds on reasonable terms.
-The only sources of future funds presently available to the Company are through the exercise of outstanding stock options or warrants, the sale of equity capital of the Company or the sale by the Company of an interest in any of its properties in whole or in part.
+The only sources of future funds presently available to the Company are through the exercise of outstanding stock options or warrants, the sale of equity capital of the Company, funds received from Streaming Agreement, or the sale by the Company of an interest in any of its properties in whole or in part.
 The ability of the Company to arrange such financing in the future will depend in part upon the prevailing capital market conditions as well as the business performance of the Company.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing, if needed, on terms satisfactory to the Company.